ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

     Choose how to open your new project

-We\'ll want to select `Add to workplace` to add it to our VSCode
+We'll want to select `Add to workplace` to add it to our VSCode

 **7.** So we have created our smart contract, but gosh darnit, where is it?
-Well, let\'s click on the `Explorer` in the top left.
-It\'s the first botton on our left side panel
+Well, let's click on the `Explorer` in the top left.
+It's the first botton on our left side panel

 ![image](images/6.png)